vbotka/ansible-config-light/docs/source/example-armbian-ssmtp.rst

     :emphasize-lines: 2,7
     :linenos:

 .. seealso:: See template `ssmtp.conf.j2 <https://github.com/vbotka/ansible-config-light/blob/master/templates/ssmtp.conf.j2>`_.
-See how files are created from template :ref:`as_files_template_yml`.
+See how files are created from template :ref:`as_files-template.yml`.